mend/renovate-ce-ee/README.md

 ## License

-Renovate Pro is commercial software, and bound by the terms of the Renovate User Agreement.
+Renovate Pro is commercial software, and bound by WhiteSource's Terms and Conditions.

 The documentation and examples in this repository are MIT-licensed.